smohan67/instagram-ultimate-bot/README.md

 -go to someones profile
 -download someones posts

+IMPORTANT:
+if you want to download posts, you have to create a folder named 's' or it wont work.

 Bugs:
 -Can take a while if you have many followers or followinf=g a lot of people to get back all the people who dont follow u back and to unfollow and send messages to each of them
--Sometimes if your internet is slow to load up a page, the program will crash -Can only download up to 24 posts, cant download videos or download posts with multiple pictures
+-Sometimes if your internet is slow to load up a page, the program will crash -cant download videos or download posts with multiple pictures